20 Shoulder Length Hairstyles for Thin Fine Hair: Fuller Styles That Don’t Fall Flat

 14. Sleek Glass-Hair Lob

 This glass-hair lob is all about a crisp line and high shine, which can make fine hair look instantly healthier.
 Keep the cut blunt and the part clean.
-Use a smoothing cream and flat iron in slow passes, then finish with a shine mist.
+I swear by the Moroccanoil Smooth Lotion worked through damp hair before a flat iron — slow passes, then a quick finish with a shine mist.
+The result is that polished, healthy-looking sleekness that actually holds.

 15. Soft Layered Lob